 DataStream is an open data platform for sharing information about freshwater health.
-It allows users to access, visualize and download full water quality datasets collected by communities and researchers throughout three regional hubs in the Mackenzie River Basin, Lake Winnipeg watershed and across Atlantic Canada.
+It allows users to access, visualize and download full water and sediment quality datasets published by communities, governments and researchers.

 International Crops Research Institute for the Semi-Arid Tropics Dataverse